mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

    Make sure that the events, event properties, and user properties that you're migrating are still relevant to your new project.
 You may want to take this opportunity to clean up your schema and remove any unused or deprecated elements before executing the import.

-## Validating Data and Boards

-- Distinct ID Matching: Verify that Simplified ID Merge correctly identifies and merges users across devices and sessions based on `$user_id` and `$device_id`.
-Compare historical data with expected outcomes under Simplified ID Merge logic.
-- Missing Data: Check for instances where `$user_id` and `$device_id` are missing or incorrectly mapped during the merge process.

-If you have any questions, do not hesitate to contact https://mixpanel.com/get-support for assistance.
+If you have any questions or encounter any issues, do reach out to our [Mixpanel Support](/docs/response-times#contacting-mixpanel-support) team for assistance.